lume/glas/.github/DEVELOPMENT.md

 ```

 We will improve the Event API over time, but that's the initial draft.
 Once
-AssemblyScript releases the new function closures feature, we can switch back
+AssemblyScript releases the function closures feature, we can switch back
 to passing functions, instead of objects with `handleEvent` methods.
-Another
-improvement (help wanted) is to make the `dispatchEvent` method automatically
-create the `Event` instance internally.

-The process we have been taking so far is choosing a class from Three.js, and
+The process so far involves choosing a class from Three.js and
 sticking it into the `src/as/` folder.
 The file structure in `src/as/`
 matches with the same file structure as in the [Three.js `src/`
 folder](https://github.com/mrdoob/three.js/tree/r105/src).